Household Dangers and your Pet Bird

 · Rat Poison

-· Many household cleaning products
+· Most household cleaning products

-· Fumes from Teflon and Teflon coated pans and pots (some hairdryers are also made with Teflon)
+· Fumes from Teflon and Teflon coated pans and pots (some hairdryers are also made with Teflon) including Airfryers

 · Plug in air fresheners

-· Aerosols of any kind
+· Aerosols of any kind (including deodorants)

-· Motor Oil and
+· Motor Oil

 · Electrical leads